gezielcarvalho/gezielcarvalho/README.md

 If you wanna know more about my skills, check my webisite and/or social media.

-- 🔭 I’m currently enrolled in a Graduate Cerification on Mobile Development Solutions at [Conestoga College](https://www.conestogac.on.ca/).
+- 🔭 I’m currently enrolled in a Graduate Certification on Mobile Development Solutions at [Conestoga College](https://www.conestogac.on.ca/).
 - 🌱 I’m currently learning **Swift UI** and **C#**
 - 📫 How to reach me?
 Social media: @gezielcarvalho
 - ⚡ Check my website at http://gezielcarvalho.info